top of page

 Jennifer May

-Customised nutrition programs are tailored dietary plans designed to meet the unique needs of each individual.
-With over 14 years of clinical practice, I’ve witnessed how crucial it is to consider various factors such as age, gender, activity level, health conditions/goals, and personal preferences when developing these programs.
-By understanding how different foods affect the body, nutritionists can create a plan that genuinely supports each person's health journey.
+Customised nutrition programs are tailored dietary/eating plans designed to meet the unique needs of each individual.
+With over a decade of experience in clinical practice, I’ve witnessed how crucial it is to consider all factors - not just age, gender, activity level, health conditions/goals, but also finances, cooking abiity, personal preferences and responsibilities.
+For me it's about ensuring that my patients understand how different foods affect how they think, move and feel - so together we can create a plan that genuinely supports progress and wellbeing.
+Most importantly - it has to be sustainable longterm.

-For instance, someone with lactose intolerance may benefit low lactose plan that is mindful to ensure they receive essential nutrients like calcium and vitamin D. An athlete may require a higher protein intake to fuel their training, whereas someone managing diabetes might need to focus on controlling their carbohydrate intake.
+As a base example for instance, someone with lactose intolerance may benefit low lactose plan that is mindful to ensure they receive essential nutrients like calcium and vitamin D. An athlete may require a higher protein intake to fuel their training, whereas someone managing diabetes might need to focus on controlled carbohydrate intake which still offers essential fibre to fuel a healthy gut and key nutrients which actively regulate and prevent cravings.

 So how does this fit in a world of AI and automation?

 It’s true that technology is transforming how we approach health, with apps that track calories, platforms that generate meal plans, and AI tools that claim to offer “personalised” advice at the click of a button.
-These resources can be helpful for gathering data or providing inspiration, but they can’t replace the value of professional expertise and genuine personalisation, particularly for those with complex health needs or ambitious goals (believe me I've tried).
+Personally I got quite excited about this.

-In my clinic, I view technology as a support tool, not a substitute.
-It can help us gather information, track habits, or analyse trends, but the real impact comes from the interpretation and application of that information in a way that fits you, your body, your lifestyle, your health priorities.
+In my clinic, I view technology as a support tool, not a substitute - I'll ask them to help me convert things into more simple language so my patients can better understand what I mean or to shorten something when I'm struggling with an exhaustive wordcount.
+There are also tools which can help us gather information, track habits, or analyse trends, but the real impact comes from the interpretation and application of that information in a way that fits you, your body, your lifestyle, your health priorities.
 Though I do love the idea of my role being more coaching/counselling and less of the analytical/meal planning in the future when technology takes over, we're just not there yet.

-But for those ready for deeper, sustained support, my Fresh Start Program offers the most comprehensive, tailored solution.
-Fresh Start is more than a one-off plan — it’s a dynamic, collaborative process where we begin with a customised meal plan and continue to fine-tune your diet, lifestyle and supplement approach over weekly sessions.
-This ensures your plan evolves as your body responds, your needs change and your goals progress.
+My Fresh Start Program offers the most comprehensive, tailored solution.
+It’s a dynamic, collaborative process where we begin with a deep dive into your health status, test results, goals, limiting beliefs and any other challenges currently holding you back.
+Over the weeks that follow we check in regularly - working together to fine-tune your diet, lifestyle and supplement approach, your plan evolves as your body responds, your needs change and your goals progress.

 Whether you’re seeking practical advice from my book or ready to dive into the fully supported journey that Fresh Start offers, the key is this: you deserve a plan that’s as unique as you are - because that’s where real, lasting change happens.